 Coinsurance is a type of cost-sharing arrangement often used.
 With coinsurance, policyholders share the costs of their care with their insurer.
 For example, if you have a 20% coinsurance, and your doctor visits cost $100, you would pay $20 out of pocket while your insurer would cover the remaining $80.
 Coinsurance is typically used for services not fully covered, such as dental or vision care.
 It can also be used for benefits with a high deductible, such as hospitalization.

 A health insurance copay is a flat fee for a medical service, usually when visiting the doctor.
 The copay is typically a fixed amount, such as $20, that you pay regardless of the cost of the service.
 Many policies require paying a copay for certain benefits, such as doctor visits, prescriptions, and laboratory tests.
 Some plans also have coinsurance, a portion of the medical bill you are responsible for.

 What Is the Health Insurance Marketplace?

 The Health Insurance Marketplace is a website created by the United States federal government where people can shop for insurance.
 It’s also known as the Obamacare Exchange.
 You can compare plans based on price, benefits, and other features.
 For example, you can get help paying your premiums if you qualify for a government subsidy.
-You can also determine if you are eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
-It is open to everyone, but it’s beneficial for people who don’t have health coverage through their job or are self-employed.
+You can also determine eligibility for Medicaid or the Children’s Health Insurance Program (CHIP).
+It is open to everyone, but it’s beneficial for people who don’t have health coverage through their jobs or are self-employed.